ahmdxrzky/de-zoomcamp-2023/week3/week3_homework.md

 # Answer for Homework Week 3

 ## Setup
+(Disclaimer: all queries used as answer are already in [this file](https://github.com/ahmdxrzky/de-zoomcamp-2023/blob/main/week3/big_query.sql).<br>
-Before answer the question, there are some important steps that should be done:
+Before answer the questions, there are some important steps that should be done:

 #### Load data in .gz format to Google Cloud Storage
 Execute [this python file](https://github.com/ahmdxrzky/de-zoomcamp-2023/blob/main/week3/etl_gz_to_gcs.py) with command below to load _FHV Trip data along 2019_ in .gz format to GCS: